pipeline

 A condition on a step in a pipeline tests a message before executing a step.
 In a parallel subpipeline, if the condition fails, the message copy for that step does not continue down the pipeline.
 In a serial subpipeline, failure or success results in an action specified by the current mode.

-Where there is a subpipeline in a pipeline, the first condition in the pipeline determines whether the pipeline is executed at all, rather than just whether that conditional step is executed.
+Where there is a subpipeline in a pipeline, the condition on the first pipeline step in the pipeline determines whether the pipeline is executed at all, rather than just whether that conditional step is executed.

 Conditions are essentially the head of a Javascript if expression without the body (the body is the request specification).
 There are certain limitations on the Javascript you can use (notably, no anonymous functions).
 See bcx-expression-evaluator docs for the details of this.
 You have a range of variables preset relating to the current request (or the original request to the pipeline):